ocwc/acf-oeg-blocks/readme.txt

 == Changelog ==

+= 1.2.2 - 2021-9-16
+* fix button in hero image that was missing the link and title

 = 1.2.1 - 2021-9-7
 * fix width of posts when default template is used
 * fix when missing link on featured content
+* fix button in hero image

 = 1.2 - 2021-8-29 =
 * NEW Audio playlist block